Metaphysical poets: Elegists

 A different approach to defining the community of readers is to survey who speaks of whom, and in what manner, in their poetry.
 On the death of Donne, it is natural that his friend Edward Herbert should write him an elegy full of high-flown and exaggerated Metaphysical logic.
 In a similar way, Abraham Cowley marks the deaths of Crashaw and of another member of Donne's literary circle, Henry Wotton.
 Here, however, though Cowley acknowledges Crashaw briefly as a writer ("Poet and saint"), his governing focus is on how Crashaw's goodness transcended his change of religion.
 The elegy is as much an exercise in a special application of logic as was Edward Herbert's on Donne.
 Henry Wotton, on the other hand, is not remembered as a writer at all, but instead for his public career.
 The conjunction of his learning and role as ambassador becomes the extended metaphor on which the poem's tribute turns.

 Twelve "Elegies upon the Author" accompanied the posthumous first collected edition of Donne's work, Poems by J.D. with elegies of the author’s death (1633), and were reprinted in subsequent editions over the course of the next two centuries.
 Though the poems were often cast in a suitably Metaphysical style, half were written by fellow clergymen, few of whom are remembered for their poetry.
 Among those who are, were Henry King and Jasper Mayne, who was soon to quit authorship for clerical orders.
 Bishop Richard Corbet's poetry writing was also nearly over by now and he contributed only a humorous squib.
 Other churchmen included Henry Valentine (fl 1600–1650), Edward Hyde (1607–1659) and Richard Busby.
 Two poets, Lucius Cary, 2nd Viscount Falkland and Thomas Carew, who were joined in the 1635 edition by Sidney Godolphin, had links with the heterodox Great Tew Circle.
 They also served as courtiers, as did another contributor, Endymion Porter.
 In addition, Carew had been in the service of Edward Herbert.

-Isaac Walton's link with Donne's circle was more tangential.
+Izaak Walton's link with Donne's circle was more tangential.
 He had friends within the Great Tew Circle but at the time of his elegy was working as a researcher for Henry Wotton, who intended writing a life of the poet.
 This project Walton inherited after his death, publishing it under his own name in 1640; it was followed by a life of Wotton himself that prefaced the collection of Wotton's works in 1651.
 A life of George Herbert followed them in 1670.
 The links between Donne's elegists were thus of a different order from those between Donne and his circle of friends, often no more than professional acquaintanceship.
 And once the poetic style had been launched, its tone and approach remained available as a model for later writers who might not necessarily commit themselves so wholly to it.